bjssacademy/fundamentals-clean-code/04thinkingbig.md

 ### Confusion

-Each time we read the number `10`, we learn to reverse-engineer the code around it, and the code that uses it, to figure out which concept it is.
+Each time we read the number `10`, we must reverse-engineer the code to find out what it means.

-This is costly, done by every reader as waste and error-prone.
-Combined with unclear code, we might not fully grasp what the duplicated concept represents.
+This is wasteful of everybody's time.

 ### Copy, Paste, Fail

 We've used a numeric constant as a typical example.
 The bigger failure is when we copy-paste code around.

-Each duplicate of a code block suffers the same problems.
-Often, we will not spot every duplicated block, and end up changing only some of them.

-Now our code behaves in exciting, hard to predict ways!

-Again, our tests should pick this up.
-But if not, look forward to such fun in debugging it.

-We make this even harder once we have modified any of the blocks.
-Then what used to be duplication _isn't_ anymore.
-We have ow completely lost track of the related concept.
+Suppose we copy-paste a code block three times.
+Every change will now need to be made in those three blocks.

+Worse, one of those blocks gets changed _without_ the necessary changes to the other two.

+The code has diverged, and it will be broken in very difficult to spot ways.

+> Tests should pick this up - **write them**

 Future readers will spend _a very long time_ trying to assess if the two _similar_ blocks of code should be replaced by the _same_ block, or if you _intended_ them to diverge.
 The code doesn't say.
 You aren't there to help them.